scyclow/social/notes.md

   - some profiles are private; and you can't see their messages - it creates a hole in the dialog until you're friends with them
   - default: bot's are scheduled to check posts at certain time, and just give an automatic response to whatever was posted last.
 They check certain groups at certain times. mods maybe check every 5 minutes, so you always get a fresh response.
   - some instances where bots clearly have multiple accounts to support their arguments. all some accounts do is agree with other single accounts
+  -"are you jewish?"
+    "yes"
+      accusation about controlling the media, or try to sell some religious shit

 quests:
   - start with access to general